simov/grant/README.md

     ALL /start

 Begins gatekeeper transactions and authentication steps.
+These steps are passed with a `302` request and should be followed.

 #### Parameters